soumya-172/soumya-172/README.md

  - 🎯 **Looking for SDE opportunities where I can enhance my knowledge and learn new things.**
- - 👨‍🎓 **Currently majoring in Information Technology from Jalpaiguri Government Engineering College (Batch of 2022).**
+ - 👨‍🎓 **Information Technology Graduate from Jalpaiguri Government Engineering College (Batch of 2022).**
  - 👯 **I’m looking to collaborate on my projects.**
  - 💬 **Ask me about anything,I will be happy to help you.**
  - 📫 **Contact me at amiyo282@gmail.com**